 Gourmet Food Markets of Paris.
-We love exploring the food markets of the City of Food, and they're found throughout the city and even in the quiet suburbs.
+We love exploring the food markets of the City of Food, and they're found throughout the city — even in the quiet suburbs.
 So, by exploring the markets we also explore the city.

 There is still a connection in the minds of the French between food and where it comes from, and you see this in the gourmet food markets throughout Paris.
 All the food is labelled with quality, AOC and origin.

 We had a chance to delve deep into one of the gourmet food markets, the covered market at Puteaux on a tour with our Paris foodie pal and French market expert, Rebekah.
-We've included an excerpt from our book, you'll discover the secrets and intricacies of French food —
+We've included an excerpt from our book below, where you can discover the secrets and intricacies of French food.

 The scent of roasting chicken wafts towards us as we near the market.
 Among the scattering of outdoor stalls are the roasters found at every market in France, filled with a variety of large and small birds, pressed pork, and roasted potatoes…